elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-`66.
-A Plain English program is a collection of TYPES, GLOBALS, and ROUTINES, in any order.
-This is the top-level scanner that goes looking for those things:` - `
+66. A Plain English program is a collection of TYPES, GLOBALS, and ROUTINES, in any order.
+This is the top-level scanner that goes looking for those things:

 `To scan a source file:`